vickeeyz/Documentation/README.md

 > Install and Setup Wordpress with Nginx, PHP-FPM and MySql

+* KeystoneJS

+> KeystoneJS Installation with Node.js and MongoDB Installation

 * Vagrant Setup Guide

 > Setup Ubuntu 12.04 LTS server on Vagrant